steevanb/doctrine-entity-merger/README.md

 Installation
 ------------

-As doctrine-entity-merger use steevanb/doctrine-events, see how to install it (composer dependecy is added here, you don't need to add it for steevanb/doctrine-events) :
+As _doctrine-entity-merger_ use _steevanb/doctrine-events_, see how to install it (composer dependecy is added here, you don't need to add it for steevanb/doctrine-events) :

 [steevanb/doctrine-events](https://github.com/steevanb/doctrine-events)